intel/container-experience-kits/README.md

     cp examples/vm/${PROFILE}/inventory.ini .
     ```

-    > **_NOTE:_** For cloud profiles no inventory.ini file is created, as it will be generated during machine provisioning.
-As a result, step 6 can be skipped.

 7. Update inventory file with your environment details.

     For VM case: update details relevant for vm_host